inquiry@genetargeting.com

 Conventional knockouts offer a faster way to generate study-ready animals because no additional matings (e.g., mating with Cre mice) are needed.
 However, due to lethality risk and/or the gene being knocked out in all tissues rather than a specific tissue of interest, many researchers choose a conditional knockout approach instead.
 Below we discuss options for conventional knockout strategies.

-Conventional Knockout Using CRISPR
+Conventional Knockout Deletions

 Gene Replacement with Neomycin Selection Cassette